Applying the 'CARE Principles for Indigenous Data Governance' to ecology and biodiversity research

 Talia Anderson

-I am a PhD candidate in the School of Geography, Development and Environment and in the Laboratory of Tree Ring Research at the University of Arizona.
+I am a postdoctoral fellow with the NOAA Climate & Global Change Program NOAA Climate & Global Change Program.
+I am based at the University of California - Los Angeles with the McKinnon Group McKinnon Group.
 My research focuses on climate variability and change in mountain landscapes across different spatial and temporal scales.
-I use a variety of data types, from tree rings to satellite imagery, to explore climate impacts in both localized areas and large, multi-country regions.
+I use a variety of data types, from models to satellite imagery, to explore climate impacts in both localized areas and large, multi-country regions.